The two main reasons why transformers fail for crypto miners and the easiest way to avoid it.

 Or, if you are already running in an overload situation and you want to fix or avoid these problems, what should you do?

 We can visit with your team to make specific recommendations, but the basic rule-of-thumb is to size your transformers to operate at 80% of their expected load capacity (also known as kVA).
 In other words, the general rule-of-thumb is to choose a transformer kVA around 120% of your expected load.
 This provides a 20% margin to account for overheating and harmonics.
-The purchase costs of a slightly-larger transformer is relatively low, and the increased lifespan makes this an easy decision.
+The purchase cost of a slightly-larger transformer is relatively low, and the increased lifespan makes this an easy decision.

 Another factor to consider when sizing is energy consumption.
-This is a separate topic, but the peak efficiency of any given transformer is almost always at place on the efficiency curve significantly below 100%.
-The efficiency curves of a transformer are not entirely dissimilar from the relationship of speed and miles-per-gallon of fuel consumption in your automobile.
+This is a separate topic, but the peak efficiency of any given transformer is almost always at a place on the efficiency curve significantly below 100%.
+The efficiency curves of a transformer are not entirely dissimilar from the relationship of speed and miles-per-gallon to fuel consumption in your automobile.
 Can you drive 100 miles per hour all the time?
 You certainly can, but the extra wear and tear on your equipment (heat contributing to reduced life span) and increased fuel costs (lost power consumption) generally make it inadvisable to drive 100 mph on a regular basis, just as it’s inadvisable to run your transformers at or above 100% load.

 If you are a crypto miner (or anyone in need of the right transformer) and need help customizing a solution or finding the right fit, we are here to help.
 Here is a quick story on how SCATE Ventures uses Maddox transformers to power their crypto mining operations.